Articles

 This keeps damage from arcing within structures and any equipment that has the potential for buildup.
 Bonding and grounding help drain the static buildup that can happen on piping, tanks and vessels before they reach their flashover potential.

-Electrical power systems are grounded to restrict the voltage that is induced by surges, lightning, or unintended contact from high voltage lines.
+Electrical power systems are grounded to restrict the voltage that is induced by surges, lightning, or unintended contact from high-voltage lines.
 Secondary grounding also stabilizes the return path of all single-phase loads and ensures safe dissipation.

 Moist soil usually has better conductive properties than dry which means good electrical geo-connection and low resistance but if it contains sand, rocks and clay, the resistance usually increases.
 Wet and dry cycles also create air gaps in the soil, disrupting the contact with covered electrodes.
 Seismic activity, vibration, fluctuating water-tables, and sand migration are other factors responsible for changed contact resistance.